cenkozturrk/SlotMachineAPI/README.md

 - Unit Testing (xUnit)

 # Summary
-- Registration & Login:
+1. Registration & Login:
-o Admin/Employer must register using the register method. o Only Admin users can access all endpoints. o After registration, a token is generated, which must be entered in the Bearer authorization header. o Login is performed using the Login endpoint.
+- Admin/Employer must register using the register method.
+- Only Admin users can access all endpoints.
+- After registration, a token is generated, which must be entered in the Bearer authorization header.
+- Login is performed using the Login endpoint.

-- Player Operations:
+2. Player Operations:
-o GET → List all players.
+- GET → List all players.
-o GET by ID → Retrieve a player by ID. o CREATE → Add a new player. o DELETE → Remove a player. o UPDATE-BALANCE → Modify a player’s balance (Use - for balance deduction).
+- GET by ID → Retrieve a player by ID.
+- CREATE → Add a new player.
+- DELETE → Remove a player.
+- UPDATE-BALANCE → Modify a player’s balance (Use - for balance deduction).

-- Spin Method:
+3. Spin Method:
-o Select a Player ID to start spinning. o Enter a bet amount, and the system returns a 5x3 matrix. o Every new player starts with a 100 bonus balance. o The system calculates winAmount and currentBalance dynamically. o If a player tries to bet more than their balance, they receive an error message. o If the balance reaches zero, the game stops and an error message is displayed.
+- Select a Player ID to start spinning.
+- Enter a bet amount, and the system returns a 5x3 matrix.
+- Every new player starts with a 100 bonus balance.
+- The system calculates winAmount and currentBalance dynamically.
+- If a player tries to bet more than their balance, they receive an error message.
+- If the balance reaches zero, the game stops and an error message is displayed.

-- Key Points:
+4. Key Points:
-o The system is designed for real-time operations. o All methods follow specific business rules to ensure proper functionality. o Admin users have full access to all features.
+- The system is designed for real-time operations.
+- All methods follow specific business rules to ensure proper functionality.
+- Admin users have full access to all features.
 �
 � With this setup, all endpoint functionalities can be tested efficiently!